Emery failed on so many levels & Arsenal should've sacked him sooner | Goal.com

 Despite those opening defeats against Manchester City and Chelsea last season, the Spaniard seemed to unite the squad and the fanbase.
 Performances showed genuine signs of promise and results were good.

 Arsenal won 10 games in a row between August and October 2018.
-The 5-1 destruction of Fulham at Craven Cottage had the travelling fans infamously chanting: ‘We’ve got our Arsenal back.”
+The 5-1 destruction of Fulham at Craven Cottage had the travelling fans famously chanting: ‘We’ve got our Arsenal back.”

 The winning streak came to an end at Crystal Palace, but Arsenal continued to pick up results and stretched their unbeaten run to 22 games before finally being beaten at Southampton in December 2018.